 Administrative practices may also include education and training for employees.
-This education and training would include not only information about the workplace's policy and process to respond to incidents, but may also include:
+This education and training would include not only information about the workplace's policy and process to respond to incidents but may also include the following:

-- What civility and respect means in the workplace.
+- What civility and respect mean in the workplace.

-- How to respond to customers or members of the pubic who may be angry or frustrated, such as how to safely exit a confrontational interaction or de-escalate a conflict.
+- How to respond to customers or members of the public who may be angry or frustrated, such as how to exit a confrontational interaction or de-escalate a conflict safely.